Nym gets $6M for its anonymous overlay mixnet to sell privacy as a service – TechCrunch

 Proving that suggestion will be quite the challenge, of course.
 And Nym’s CEO is upfront in his admiration for Tor — saying it is the best technology for securing web browsing right now.

 “Most VPNs and almost all cryptocurrency projects are not as secure or as private as Tor — Tor is the best we have right now for web browsing,” says Nym founder and CEO Harry Halpin.
-“We do think Tor made all the right decisions when they built the software — at the time there was no interest from venture capital in privacy, there was only interest from the US government.
-And the Internet was too slow to do a mixnet.
-And what’s happened is speed up 20 years, things have transformed.
+“We do think Tor made all the right decisions when they built the software — at the time there was no interest from venture capital in privacy, there was only interest from the U.S. government.
+And the internet was too slow to do a mixnet.
+And what’s happened is, speed up 20 years, things have transformed.

-“The US government is no longer viewed as a defender of privacy.
-And now — weirdly enough — all of a sudden venture capital is interested in privacy and that’s a really big change.”
+“The U.S. government is no longer viewed as a defender of privacy.
+And now — weirdly enough — all of a sudden venture capital is interested in privacy and that’s a really big change”, said Halpin.

-With such a high level of complexity involved in what Nym’s doing it will, very evidently, need to demonstrate the robustness of its network protocol and design against attacks and vulnerabilities on an ongoing basis — such as those seeking to spot patterns or identify dummy traffic and be able to relink packets to senders and receivers.
+With such a high level of complexity involved in what Nym’s doing, it will, very evidently, need to demonstrate the robustness of its network protocol and design against attacks and vulnerabilities on an ongoing basis — such as those seeking to spot patterns or identify dummy traffic and be able to relink packets to senders and receivers.

-The tech is open source but Nym confirms the plan is to use some of the Series A funding for an independent audit of new code.
+The tech is open source, but Nym confirms the plan is to use some of the Series A funding for an independent audit of new code.

-It also touts the number of PhDs it’s hired to-date — and plans to hire a bunch more, saying it will be using the new round to more than double its headcount, including hiring cryptographers and developers, as well as marketing specialists in privacy.
+It also touts the number of PhDs it has hired to-date — and plans to hire a bunch more, saying it will be using the new round to more than double its headcount, including hiring cryptographers and developers, as well as marketing specialists in privacy.

-The main motivation for the raise, per Halpin, is to spend on more R&D to explore — and (he hopes) — solve some of the more specific use-cases it’s kicking around, beyond the basic one of letting developers use the network to shield user traffic (a la Tor).
+The main motivation for the raise, per Halpin, is to spend on more R&D to explore — and (he hopes) — solve some of the more specific use cases it’s kicking around, beyond the basic one of letting developers use the network to shield user traffic (à la Tor).

-Nym’s whitepaper, for example, touts the possibility for the tech being used to enable users to prove they have the right to access a service without having to disclose their actual identity to the service provider.
+Nym’s white paper, for example, touts the possibility for the tech being used to enable users to prove they have the right to access a service without having to disclose their actual identity to the service provider.

-Another big difference vs Tor is that Tor is a not-for-profit — whereas Nym wants to build a for-profit business around its Mixnet.
+Another big difference versus Tor is that Tor is a not-for-profit — whereas Nym wants to build a for-profit business around its mixnet.

-It intends to charge users for access to the network — so for the obfuscation-as-a-service of having their data packets mixed into a crowd of shuffled, encrypted and proxy node-hopped others.
+It intends to charge users for access to the network — so for the obfuscation as a service of having their data packets mixed into a crowd of shuffled, encrypted and proxy node-hopped others.

-But potentially also for some more bespoke services — with Nym’s team eyeing specific use-cases such as whether its network could offer itself as a ‘super VPN’ to the banking sector to shield their transactions; or provide a secure conduit for AI companies to carry out machine learning processing on sensitive data-sets (such as healthcare data) without risking exposing the information itself.
+But potentially also for some more bespoke services — with Nym’s team eyeing specific use cases such as whether its network could offer itself as a “super VPN” to the banking sector to shield their transactions; or provide a secure conduit for AI companies to carry out machine learning processing on sensitive data-sets (such as healthcare data) without risking exposing the information itself.

-“The main reason we raised this Series A is we need to do more R&D to solve some of these use-cases,” says Halpin.
-“But what impressed Polychain was they said wow there’s all these people that are actually interested in privacy — that want to run these nodes, that actually want to use the software.
-So originally when we envisaged this startup we were imagining more b2b use-cases I guess and what I think Polychain was impressed with was there seemed to be demand from b2c; consumer demand that was much higher than expected.”
+“The main reason we raised this Series A is we need to do more R&D to solve some of these use cases,” says Halpin.
+“But what impressed Polychain was they said ‘wow there’s all these people that are actually interested in privacy — that want to run these nodes, that actually want to use the software.’
+So originally when we envisaged this startup we were imagining more B2B use cases, I guess, and what I think Polychain was impressed with was there seemed to be demand from B2C; consumer demand that was much higher than expected.”

-Halpin says they expect the first use-cases and early users to come from the crypto space — where privacy concerns routinely attach themselves to blockchain transactions.
+Halpin says they expect the first use cases and early users to come from the crypto space — where privacy concerns routinely attach themselves to blockchain transactions.

 The plan is to launch the software by the end of the year or early next, he adds.

-“We will have at least some sort of chat applications — for example it’s very easy to use our software with Signal… so we do think something like Signal is an ideal use-case for our software — and we would like to launch with both a [crypto] wallet and a chat app,” he says.
+“We will have at least some sort of chat applications — for example it’s very easy to use our software with Signal… so we do think something like Signal is an ideal use case for our software — and we would like to launch with both a [crypto] wallet and a chat app,” he says.
 “Then over the next year or two — because we have this runway — we can work more on kind of higher speed applications.
 Things like try to find partnerships with browsers, with VPNs.”

-At this (still fairly early) stage of the network’s development — an initial testnet was launched in 2019 — Nym’s eponymous network has amassed over 9,000 nodes.
+At this (still fairly early) stage of the network’s development — an initial testnet was launched in 2019 — Nym’s eponymous network has amassed more than 9,000 nodes.
 These distributed, crowdsourced providers are only earning a NYM reputation token for now, and it remains to be seen how much exchangeable crypto value they might earn in the future as suppliers of key infrastructure if/when usage takes off.

-Why didn’t Mixnets as a technology take off before, though?
-After all the idea dates back to the 1980s.
+Why didn’t mixnets as a technology take off before, though?
+After all, the idea dates back to the 1980s.
 There’s a range of reasons, according to Halpin — issues with scalability being one of them one.
-And a key design “innovation” he points to vis-a-vis its implementation of Mixnet technology is the ability to keep adding nodes so the network is able to scale to meet demand.
+And a key design “innovation” he points to vis-à-vis its implementation of mixnet technology is the ability to keep adding nodes so the network is able to scale to meet demand.

 Another key addition is that the Nym protocol injects dummy traffic packets into the shuffle to make it harder for adversaries to decode the path of any particular message — aiming to bolster the packet mixing process against vulnerabilities like correlation attacks.

-While the Nym network’s crypto-style reputation and incentive mechanism — which works to ensure the quality of mixing (“via a novel proof of mixing scheme”, as its whitepaper puts it) — is another differentiating component Halpin flags.
+While the Nym network’s crypto-style reputation and incentive mechanism — which works to ensure the quality of mixing (“via a novel proof of mixing scheme”, as its white paper puts it) — is another differentiating component Halpin flags.

 “One of our core innovations is we scale by adding servers.
 And the question is how do we add servers?
 To be honest we added servers by looking at what everyone had learned about reputation and incentives from cryptocurrency systems,” he tells TechCrunch.
 “We copied that — those insights — and attached them to mix networks.
 So the combination of the two things ends up being pretty powerful.